-Trump Drops ‘Mother Of All Bombs’ On ISIS In Afghanistan, First Time ‘MOAB’ Has Been Used In Combat
+Trump Drops ‘Mother Of All Bombs’ On ISIS In Afghanistan, First Time MOAB Has Been Used In Combat

 — Modern Scot (@Modern_Scot) April 13, 2017

-“As [ISIS’] losses have mounted, they are using IEDs, bunkers and tunnels to thicken their defense,” the commander of the United States forces in Afghanistan General John Nicholson, said.
+“As [ISIS’] losses have mounted, they are using IEDs, bunkers and tunnels to thicken their defense,” the commander of the United States forces in Afghanistan, General John Nicholson, said.
 “This is the right munition to reduce these obstacles and maintain the momentum of our offensive against [ISIS].”

-General Nicholson also noted in his prepared statement that all possible precautions were taken to avoid civilian casualties when dropping the powerful non-nuclear weapon on Afghanistan.
+General Nicholson also noted in his prepared statement that all possible precautions were taken to avoid civilian casualties when dropping the powerful non-nuclear weapon in Afghanistan.

 Pentagon representative Adam Stump told the press he believes the Mother of all Bombs was deployed on an area in the Achin district of the Nangarhar province often utilized by ISIS terrorists.
 The province is located near the Afghanistan border with Pakistan.